Dfilono/TurtleMol/docs/index.rst

 Approach
 ========

-TURTLE takes an input molecules (or molecules) and copies them into a grid filling out a user defined volume.
+TurtleMol takes an input molecules (or molecules) and copies them into a grid filling out a user defined volume.
 The number of molecules in the volume can be specially defined, calculated via a desired density, or for filling space.
 The orientation of the molecules can be randomized so structures are closer to their equilibrium point, but will still need outside optimization.
 Molecules can also be placed randomly instead of in a grid, allowing for a more disordered structure.